Timaru is now New Zealand's second-oldest continuously running circuit, with a history stretching back to 1967.

 Although it has at various stages held FIA Grade 3 certification which would allow international events, the circuit now hosts New Zealand's Super Truck Series as its headline act, alongside a bustling calendar of club racing.

 The circuit is owned by the South Canterbury Car Club, which first formed in 1947 to run hillclimbs and paddock events, before progressing to organising the Waimate 50 Street Race.
 This continued until 1966 after which the race organisation passed elsewhere and the South Canterbury Club organised its first race in Timaru in early 1967, on the streets around the Craigie Avenue area.
-This proved a success and plans were quickly put in place for a permanent circuit.
+This proved a success but was only a stopgap measure as plans were already being put in place for a permanent circuit.

 In 1988 it was decided that it was time to move up a level and increase the length of the circuit.
 A new loop was added to its northern end, bringing the total lap length up to 2.4km.
-In addition, a chicane was added at the old Turn 5 for use by motorcycle racers, for whom the perils of the flat out corner had become too obvious to bear.
+In addition, the chicane at Turns 5 and 6 was bypassed by a sweeping curve leading on the start/finsih straight, although the previous layout was retained for use by motorcycle racers.

-The full circuit is now licenced to FIA category 3 which allows the club to run international events up to GT classes as well as National Championships including the NZ Touring Cars (though these are not currently on the schedule) and Super Truck Racing.
+The full circuit was until 2021 licensed to FIA Grade 3 which allowed the club to run international events up to GT classes as well as National Championships including the NZ Touring Cars (though these are not currently on the schedule) and Super Truck Racing.